-11. Because of the resources involved in production and the size of the resultant datasets, the longitudinal datasets include only a subset of the full LFS variable set.
+- 11. Because of the resources involved in production and the size of the resultant datasets, the longitudinal datasets include only a subset of the full LFS variable set.
 This subset has been agreed in consultation with users and represents the most important and commonly used variables covering the main areas of the survey.
-A full variable list has been created which shows the content of each of the datasets.
-Users who have access to the quarterly datasets and who want to add in extra variables can do so by creating the PERSID variable and simply merging the variables on - ONS can supply SPSS code which enables users to do this.

-12. When the linked datasets are created, all the variables relating to the first of the linked quarters are renamed, with a suffix of 1 added to the original variable name, and all the variables relating to the second of the linked quarters have a suffix of 2 added to the original variable name, and so on.
+A full variable list has been created which shows the content of each of the datasets. - 12.
+When the linked datasets are created, all the variables relating to the first of the linked quarters are renamed, with a suffix of 1 added to the original variable name, and all the variables relating to the second of the linked quarters have a suffix of 2 added to the original variable name, and so on.
 For example, if we link together the summer 97 and summer 98 quarters, then the variable TEN96 from the first quarter, summer 97, becomes TEN961 in the linked dataset, and TEN96 from the second quarter, autumn 97, becomes TEN962, and so on until the summer 98 variable becomes TEN965.
-This is true for all the variables in all the datasets, except for the system variables used to create the identification variable PERSID, the variable PERSID itself, and the variables for sex and date of birth which are used for checking that the match between the two quarters is correct.
+This is true for all the variables in all the datasets, except for the unique identification variable and the variables for sex and date of birth which are used for checking that the match between the two quarters is correct.
 These must be identical for each of the quarters being linked and therefore have no suffix.

-13. Some of the variables are not available for all quarterly interviews and are therefore not available in one or both of the quarters of some of the linked datasets.
+- 13. Some of the variables are not available for all quarterly interviews and are therefore not available in one or both of the quarters of some of the linked datasets.
 For example, the variable HITQUA is only available for Spring (MM) and Autumn (SN) quarters from 1996.
 Therefore it will be available for the first quarter of the spring summer 2000 linked dataset (as HITQUA1) but not the second quarter.
-Similarly, it will be available for the second quarter of the winter 99 spring 2000 dataset (as HITQUA2) but not available for the first quarter.

-14. As SPSS only allows variable names to be eight characters long, a few variable names which are already eight characters long have to be amended when the suffix is added.
+Similarly, it will be available for the second quarter of the winter 99 spring 2000 dataset (as HITQUA2) but not available for the first quarter. - 14.
+As SPSS only allows variable names to be eight characters long, a few variable names which are already eight characters long have to be amended when the suffix is added.
 These are as follows:

-1st Qtr 2nd Qtr (3 rd , 4 th , 5 th )
+1st Qtr 2nd Qtr $(3^{rd}, 4^{th}, 5^{th})$

 NMANAGE2 NMNAGE21 NMNAGE22/3/4/5

 IOUTCOME IOUTCOM1 IOUTCOM2/3/4/5

 SHFTWK99 SHFTWK91 SHFTWK92/3/4/5

-15. A variable FLOW has been added to the datasets.
+- 15. A variable FLOW has been added to the datasets.
 It gives in a convenient form the categories relating to labour force gross flows, distinguishing between states in and outside working age.
-The codes and categories are as follows:

-1 Aged 15 at both quarters 2 Entrant to working-age between first and final quarter 3 In employment at first quarter; in employment at final quarter (EE) 4 In employment at first quarter; unemployed at final quarter (EU) 5 In employment at first quarter; inactive at final quarter (EN) 6 Unemployed at first quarter; in employment at final quarter (UE) 7 Unemployed at first quarter; unemployed at final quarter (UU) 8 Unemployed at first quarter; inactive at final quarter (UN) 9 Inactive at first quarter; in employment at final quarter (NE) 10 Inactive at first quarter; unemployed at final quarter (NU) 11 Inactive at first quarter; inactive at final quarter (NN) 12 Reached retirement age by final quarter
+The codes and categories are as follows: - 1 Aged 15 at both quarters Entrant to working-age between first and final quarter 2 3 In employment at first quarter; in employment at final quarter (EE) 4 In employment at first quarter; unemployed at final quarter (EU) In employment at first quarter; inactive at final quarter 5 (EN) Unemployed at first quarter; in employment at final quarter 6 (UE) Unemployed at first quarter; unemployed at final quarter 7 (UU) Unemployed at first quarter; inactive at final quarter 8 (UN) Inactive at first quarter; in employment at final quarter 9 (NE) Inactive at first quarter; unemployed at final quarter 10 (NU) Inactive at first quarter; inactive at final quarter 11 (NN) Reached retirement age by final quarter 12